hudsor01/duplication-manager/README.md

 3. Navigate to the "Duplication Manager" app in the App Launcher
 4. Configure duplicate detection rules using the setup screen
 5. Run your first duplicate detection job

+## Technical Architecture

+The application follows a modular design with these key components:

+### Batch Processing Framework

+The batch processing framework is built on a base class (`DuplicateBaseBatch`) that provides common functionality for all duplicate detection and merging batch jobs.
+Key batch classes include:

+- `DuplicateRecordBatch` - Main batch processor for finding duplicates using custom matching rules
+- `DuplicateRuleFinderBatch` - Batch processor that uses Salesforce standard duplicate rules
+- `ArchiveOldLogsBatch` - Batch processor for archiving old duplicate merge logs

+### Matcher Framework

+A flexible matcher framework allows customization of how fields are compared:

+- `FieldMatcherInterface` - Common interface for all matchers
+- `NameMatcher` - Specialized for matching name fields
+- `EmailMatcher` - Specialized for matching email fields
+- `AddressMatcher` - Specialized for matching address fields
+- `TextMatcher` - General purpose text matching

+### Service Layer

+Service classes provide the business logic:

+- `DuplicateDetectionService` - Core duplicate finding functionality
+- `DuplicateMergeService` - Record merging functionality
+- `DuplicateSettingsService` - Configuration management
+- `DuplicateStatisticsService` - Reporting and analytics

+### UI Components

+The UI is built with Lightning Web Components (LWC):

+- Dashboard for viewing duplicate statistics
+- Configuration interface for setting up rules
+- Comparison view for reviewing duplicates
+- Merge interface for resolving duplicates

 ## Configuration